deepcomm/deepcomm.github.io/_posts/2024-07-17-estimation-of-rate-distortion-function-for-computing.md

 ### Verifying Algorithm's performance - 2WGN

 How do we verify the performance of our algorithm?
 One approach is to use special cases where the rate-distortion function for computing with side information is known in a **closed-form**.
-By comparing our algorithm's results with these known rate-distortion functions, we can assess its accuracy.
+By comparing our algorithm's results with these known rate-distortion function, we can assess its accuracy.

 We adopt a scenario featuring a 2-component White Gaussian Noise (2-WGN$$(P, \rho)$$) source, where $$(X, Y)$$ forms pairs of i.i.d. jointly Gaussian random variables.
 Each pair in the sequence $$(X_1, Y_1), (X_2, Y_2), \ldots, (X_n, Y_n)$$ is correlated by $$Y=X+W$$ where the distributions of $$X$$ and $$W$$ have zero mean, $$\mathbb{E}[X] = \mathbb{E}[W] = 0$$, and variance $$\mathbb{E}[X^2] = P$$ and $$\mathbb{E}[W^2] = N$$.
 With a squared error distortion measure $$d$$, the rate-distortion function $$R_{\text{D}}$$ is given as follows.